 The status of the active or passive earth pressure relies on the transition of the backfill material from its elastic state to a state of plastic equilibrium, which can occur through either expansion or compression.
 Active earth pressures are developed when the soil mass behind the wall system moves outward as a result of the retaining wall displacement.
 Movement of the wall in the opposite direction (i.e., toward the soil) in turn mobilizes the shear strength of the soil and is referred to as passive earth pressure, as presented in Figure 2.
 4. Due to the deflection of the wall, active and passive wedges are formed behind and in front of the retaining structure.
 The soil in these areas experiences two primary stresses: a vertical stress (σ_v) and a horizontal stress (σ_h).
-In the active case, σ_h becomes the larger principal stress while σ_v is the larger principal stress.
-Conversely, in the passive case, σ_h becomes the larger principal stress State for a Cohesionless Backfill, which can be employed to establish the relationship for active and passive earth pressures as follows:
+In the active case, σ_h is the smaller principal stress while σ_v is the larger principal stress.
+Conversely, in the passive case, σ_h becomes the larger principal stress while σ_v is the smaller principal stress.
+Figure 2.
+5 illustrates the Mohr Circle Representation of the Stress State for a Cohesionless Backfill, which can be employed to establish the relationship for active and passive earth pressures as follows: